Open Access and Repository

 If you are a Keele corresponding author on a paper accepted for publication by a Springer journal, you may be able to publish open access through the journal with no fee through our current library subscription deal.

 Our Springer Compact agreement can be invoked as Keele researchers complete the post acceptance publication form, allowing immediate open access publication of their paper.
-Please note the agreement applies to a specified list of journals.
-Read more about the scheme from the Springer website, and their guide for corresponding authors.
+Please note the agreement applies to a specified list of journals, which you can check on the Springer website alongside guidance for corresponding authors.

 UKRI block award